dillionverma/cs350-exam-review/README.md

 ## Credits

 A big thank you to my Professor __Lesley Istead__ for dedicating her time to teaching this epic course and personally setting all her students up for success.
-I especially appreciate the initiative to streaming her lectures for all students across all sections.
+I especially appreciate her initiative and effort to stream her lectures to all students this term.